httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Due to request byte size increase, features relying on this document to define Client Hints MAY consider restricting sending those hints to certain request destinations {{FETCH}}, where they are more likely to be useful.

+## Deployment and Security Risks
+Deployment of new request headers requires several considerations:

+  - Potential conflicts due to existing use of field name
+  - Properties of the data communicated in field value

+Authors of new Client Hints are advised to carefully consider whether they should be able to be added by client-side content (e.g., scripts), or whether they should be exclusively set by the user agent.
+In the latter case, the Sec- prefix on the header field name has the effect of preventing scripts and other application content from setting them in user agents.
+Using the "Sec-" prefix signals to servers that the user agent - and not application content - generated the values.
+See {{FETCH}} for more information.

+By convention, request headers that are client hints are encouraged to use a CH- prefix, to make them easier to identify as using this framework; for example, CH-Foo or, with a "Sec-" prefix, Sec-CH-Foo.
+Doing so makes them easier to identify programmatically (e.g., for stripping unrecognised hints from requests by privacy filters).

 ## Abuse Detection
 A user agent that tracks access to active fingerprinting information SHOULD consider emission of Client Hints headers similarly to the way it would consider access to the equivalent API.

 Research into abuse of Client Hints might look at how HTTP responses that contain Client Hints differ from those with different values, and from those without.
 This might be used to reveal which Client Hints are in use, allowing researchers to further analyze that use.

 # IANA Considerations